 We jump at the sight of Happy Hours.
-We relish the fast food chains that cater to our junk food cravings, be it at 5 pm, or 5 am.
-We ignore the many times Coca-Cola itself revealed its sugar content and still gulp down the bottle within minutes as it comes with the tagline –“Open Happiness.”
+We relish the fast-food chains that cater to our junk food cravings, be it at 5 pm or 5 am.
+We ignored the many times Coca-Cola itself revealed its sugar content and still gulp down the bottle within minutes as it comes with the tagline –“Open Happiness.”

 With unhealthy lifestyles engulfing people of all age groups, fatty liver disease is on the rise today.

 What is Fatty Liver Disease?